-Disclose information that enables the evaluation of the significance of financial instruments on performance and position.

-If an entity has designated investments in equity instruments to be measured at fair value through other comprehensive income, as permitted by paragraph 5.7.5 of NZ IFRS 9, it shall disclose:

-- (a) which investments in equity instruments have been designated to be measured at fair value through other comprehensive income. - (b) the reasons for using this presentation alternative. - (c) the fair value of each such investment at the end of the reporting period. - (d) dividends recognised during the period, showing separately those related to investments derecognised during the reporting period and those related to investments held at the end of the reporting period. - (e) any transfers of the cumulative gain or loss within equity during the period including the reason for such transfers.

-In order to comply with NZ IFRS 7:7 and 11(a), the fair value through other comprehensive income balance will need to be disaggregated to some degree, which will be dependent on the nature of the instruments held by the entity

-For illustrative purposes only, the adjacent disclosure has disaggregated OCI instruments into:

-- Those that are quoted and not quoted

-- Equity and non-equity instruments
+NZ IFRS 7:7 Disclose information that enables the evaluation of the significance of financial instruments on performance and position.
+NZ IFRS 7:11A If an entity has designated investments in equity instruments to be measured at fair value through other comprehensive income, as permitted by paragraph 5.7.5 of NZ IFRS 9, it shall disclose: (a) which investments in equity instruments have been designated to be measured at fair value through other comprehensive income. (b) the reasons for using this presentation alternative. (c) the fair value of each such investment at the end of the reporting period. (d) dividends recognised during the period, showing separately those related to investments derecognised during the reporting period and those related to investments held at the end of the reporting period. (e) any transfers of the cumulative gain or loss within equity during the period including the reason for such transfers.
+BDO Comment In order to comply with NZ IFRS 7:7 and 11(a), the fair value through other comprehensive income balance will need to be disaggregated to some degree, which will be dependent on the nature of the instruments held by degree, which will be dependent on the nature of the instruments held by the entity For illustrative purposes only, the adjacent disclosure has disaggregated OCI instruments into: degree, which will be dependent on the nature of the instruments held by the entity For illustrative purposes only, the adjacent disclosure has disaggregated degree, which will be dependent on the nature of the instruments held by the entity For illustrative purposes only, the adjacent disclosure has disaggregated OCI instruments into: Those that are quoted and not quoted Equity and non-equity instruments NZ IFRS 12:9(d) degree, which will be dependent on the nature of the instruments held by the entity For illustrative purposes only, the adjacent disclosure has disaggregated OCI instruments into: Those that are quoted and not quoted Equity and non-equity instruments Geography.
+This may or may not be adequate for all entities and will need to be

-- Geography.

-This may or may not be adequate for all entities and will need to be customised on a case-by-case basis.

-NZ IFRS 12:9(d)

-Disclose significant judgements and assumptions made in instances where the entity determines that:

-- Significant influence does not exist, even though more than 20% of the voting rights are held.

-Notes forming part of the consolidated financial statements For the year ended 31 December 2022 (continued)